gauthamvr/AI-JobFinder-Indeed/README.md

 3. Copy the root folder location of your Chrome profile.
 4. Paste the profile path into the commented section of `main.py` and uncomment the relevant code to use the profile.

-Feel free to contact me for any updates, requests, or questions.
+Feel free to contact me for any updates, requests, questions, or donations.
+Any contributions are greatly appreciated.

+If anyone from Indeed—or anyone for that matter—sees this, please consider recruiting me, I'm looking for a job.